weaviate/weaviate-io/developers/weaviate/current/graphql-references/get.md

 ## Cost of Sorting / Architecture

-Weaviate's sorting implementation is built in a way that id does not lead to massive memory spikes, e.g. it does not need to load all objects to be sorted into memory completely.
+Weaviate's sorting implementation is built in a way that it does not lead to massive memory spikes; it does not need to load all objects to be sorted into memory completely.
 Only the property value being sorted is kept in memory.

-When this feature was introduced (`v1.13.0`), Weaviate does have any datastructures on disk specific to sorting, such as a column-oriented storage mechanism.
+As of now, Weaviate does not have any datastructures on disk specific to sorting, such as a column-oriented storage mechanism.
 As a result when an object should be sorted, the whole object is identified on disk and the relevant property extracted.
-This works reasonably well for small scales (10s or 100s of thousand objects), but comes with a high cost at large lists of objects to be sorted (millions+).
+This works reasonably well for small scales (100s of thousand or millions), but comes with a high cost at large lists of objects to be sorted (100s of millions, billions).
 A column-oriented storage mechanism may be introduced in the future to overcome this performance limitation.

 ## Sorting API